momostarsky/imebra_git/docs/logging.rst

 Windows specific instructions
 -----------------------------

-When compiled on Windows then Imebra uses the standard output to output the logs, unless a different logging framework is selected by setting the CMake variable IMEBRA_LOG_FRAMEWORK to one of the following values:
+When compiled on Windows then Dicomhero uses the standard output to output the logs, unless a different logging framework is selected by setting the CMake variable IMEBRA_LOG_FRAMEWORK to one of the following values:

 - *LOG4CXX*
 - *COUT*

-The following example shows how to compile Imebra on Linux with the INFO logging level enabled.
+The following example shows how to compile Dicomhero on Linux with the INFO logging level enabled.
 The logs will be produced using the standard output:

 ::